MicrosoftDocs/learn/learn-pr/iot/securely-provision-iot-devices-at-scale-with-dps/includes/4-exercise-create-dps-resource-root-certificate-group-enrollment.md

 The first time we create any X.509 certificates, we need to download some tools.

-1. Open an Azure Cloud Shell, and select the **Bash** shell option.
+1. Open a Microsoft Azure Cloud Shell, and select the **Bash** shell option.
 We need the Bash option, as the helper tools that you'll download next are written for Bash.

 1. Run the following script.
 It creates a certificate directory in the shell storage, and downloads some helper scripts to it.